Skip to main content

 • strokes

-There’s currently no cure but if detected and managed at an early stage, it's possible to stop NAFLD getting worse and reduce the amount of fat in your liver.
+There’s no cure, but if detected and managed at an early stage, it's possible to stop NAFLD getting worse and reduce the amount of fat in your liver.

 Stages of NAFLD